 The effect of a predictor can be represented by computing the change in the outcome that would be expected to accompany a change in the predictor across its interquartile range (IQR) (ie from its 25th to 75th percentile).
 This avoids the problem of outlying observations having a big impact on the standard deviation.
 Although the IQR might also vary across populations (as the SD does), the problem of comparability across studies can be avoided by supplementing the ordinary coefficients with the estimates of effect based on the IQR, rather than replacing the ordinary coefficients with standardised ones.
-Example 15.7 shows the effects of the 4 predictors used in Example 14.13.
+Example 15.7 shows the effects of the 5 predictors used in Example 15.5 on the log-transformed prevalence of pneumonia in swine herds.